 The Irish Whiskey Museum

-Discover how the tradition of the ‘wake’ came about and the different methods of distillation and how they affect the flavour.
-Of course there are tastings too.
-It’s a fascinating and fun way to learn about Irish whiskey.
-Tours start from €20 or for a few euros extra at €28 enjoy a traditional Irish brunch after your tasting in their contemporary cafe.
+Discover how the tradition of the ‘wake’ came about, the different distillation methods, and how they affect the flavour.
+Of course, whiskey tastings are available, and a visit to the Irish Whiskey Museum is a fascinating and fun way to learn about Irish whiskey.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability